Ilocos Sur: UNESCO Recognitions in Ilocos Sur

 UNESCO has inscribed two Ilocos Sur sites in the World Heritage List.

 Heritage City of Vigan

 In 1999, the Heritage City of Vigan was inscribed in the World Heritage List.
 UNESCO describes the site as:

 "Established in the 16th century, Vigan is the best-preserved example of a planned Spanish colonial town in Asia.
 Its architecture reflects the coming together of cultural elements from elsewhere in the Philippines, from China and from Europe, resulting in a culture and townscape that have no parallel anywhere in East and South-East Asia."

-Santa Maria Church
+Santa Maria Basilica Shrine

 In 1993, the Baroque Churches of the Philippines, containing 4 properties, was inscribed in the World Heritage List.
 One of the properties was the Santa Maria Church of Ilocos Sur.
 UNESCO describes, "[the] unique architectural style [of the churches] is a reinterpretation of European Baroque by Chinese and Philippine craftsmen."